Learn About INSILC

 Our Values

-INSILC is committed to a culture that consists of the following core values:
+INSILC is committed to a culture that consists of following core values: Independence, Equality, Integration, Choice, Freedom, Control, and Integrity.

-• Develop the State Plan for Independent Living (SPIL) in conjunction with the Directors of the Indiana Centers for Independent Living
+• Develop the State Plan for Independent Living (SPIL) in partnership with the Indiana Centers for Independent Living.

 • Review, monitor and evaluate the implementation of the SPIL